4 Big Challenges Facing HR Professionals in the Healthcare Industry

 These high turnover rates are costing hospitals millions.
-The cost of replacing a bedside nurse is about as much as a nurse’s average yearly salary and then some.
-Currently, it costs the average hospital between $5M-$8M each year to make up for turnover.
+The cost of replacing a bedside nurse is about $52,100, resulting in the average hospital losing $4.4M – $6.9M a year.

 This is happening for multiple reasons.
 Like we mentioned above, millennials are looking for more than just a paycheck as they enter the workforce.
 When they don’t receive what they want from their job—be it more training, career advancement, or a great benefits program—they are confident in leaving.